 You’re probably going to scoff at the idea of an 8-bit game scaring the bejeezus out of you, but the simple play and alternating peril and unease draws you into a psychologically gripping story that will have your anxiety levels shooting skywards.

-More of an interactive set of stories than your standard fight or flight zombie play, this series of games based on the classic comic books and subsequent TV show juggernaught has gained a veritable army of devoted fans.
-Can you survive the oncoming apocalyse of the undead?
+More of an interactive set of stories than your standard fight or flight zombie play, this series of games based on the classic comic books and subsequent TV show juggernaut has gained a veritable army of devoted fans.
+Can you survive the oncoming apocalypse of the undead?
 The storytelling is so compelling that you’ll be frightened for your life.

 When you think about it, there are number of stories in a person’s texts and photos; this just happens to be a terrifying one.
 You find a missing stranger’s phone, and piece by piece – through messages, voicemail, and encrypted files – slowly discover the horrific truth behind her disappearance.

 You, a professional burglar, are tasked with breaking into an abandoned house and stealing a number of money bags.
 Shame no one told you it was haunted, huh?
 All you can do is sneak around the floor plan in the hope of avoiding the killer ghost’s gaze – which you can temporarily tap into to plot your route.
 Even if you box incredibly clever, it’s still hard not to feel mounting panic as a disembodied head chases you to your death.